andriichyzh/node-js-advanced-training/lessons/09-nodejs-core-modules/homework.md

  - Log level (eg `info`, `warn`)

-3. Create `Readable` stream which generate Binary data with random size.
+3. Create `Readable` stream which generate Binary data with random size (5-1000 bytes).

 4. Create `Writable` stream which save to file only 10 bytes from each chunk.